dzchoi/Allow-WiFi-temporarily-for-kids/README.md

 It depends on `at` command.
 If `ipkg list_installed` does not list `at`, run `ipkg install at` to install it on root shell.

-Copy the attached `reward.wifi` onto your Asus-Merlin router, give it an execute permission, and run it on root shell like:
+Copy the attached `reward.wifi` onto your Asus-Merlin router, give it the execute permission, and run it on root shell like:
 ```
 # ./reward.wifi device-name 60
 ```